kamoi-kenichi/portfolio-website/README.md

 ## 🧭 About Me (EN)

+🧭 About Me (EN)

-I am an engineer currently learning with a focus on Web and Java development.
+I am a web developer transitioning into backend engineering, with a current focus on Java and software design fundamentals.

-I studied Web production at a vocational training school, where I gained hands-on experience in creating projects end-to-end, from design to coding, using HTML, CSS, JavaScript, and PHP.
+At a vocational training school, I completed hands-on web projects end-to-end—from design to implementation—using HTML, CSS, JavaScript, and PHP.
+I value readable, maintainable code and focus on understanding *why* each implementation is necessary.

-Building on my frontend experience in structure and visual expression, I am now strengthening my backend fundamentals with a focus on Java.
-In particular, I value code that is easy to read, easy to maintain, and clearly explains **why** each process is necessary.

-My learning style emphasizes understanding underlying mechanisms rather than memorization, always considering how code can be improved or extended in the future.

-I focus on writing code that is logically structured and easy to modify, with an awareness of long-term maintainability and real-world development workflows.

 ---